 The holding period of your Mutual Funds plays a major role to determine how mutual funds are taxed.

 Consider reading: Types of Mutual Funds in India

 The taxation on Mutual funds depends on the Mutual Fund type.
 Let’s look at Taxation based on the type of Mutual Funds:

 1. Equity Funds

-- Short term capital gains(STCG) – If any stock or equity-oriented mutual fund (more than 65% equity portfolio) is sold before 12 months of purchase, 15% tax would be applicable on the gains.
+- Short-term capital gains(STCG): If any stock or equity-oriented mutual fund (more than 65% equity portfolio) is sold before 12 months of purchase, a 15% tax would be applicable on the gains.

 2. Debt Funds

-If you are planning to sell your debt mutual fund then you tax slab matter a lot.
-If you in 30% bracket and sell you debt mutual fund with in 3 years then you end up paying a lot of taxes on your profit!
+If you are planning to sell your debt mutual fund then your tax slab matters a lot.
+If you are in a 30% bracket and sell your debt mutual fund within 3 years then you end up paying a lot of taxes on your profit!

 3. Balanced Funds

 Balanced funds are taxable depending on their equity exposure.
 Hybrid equity-oriented funds are taxed as any other equity fund while hybrid debt-oriented funds are taxed as any other debt fund.